Theo Francken: Political career

 The end of 2018 also saw rising tensions within various EU Member States on the issue of United Nations Global Compact on Migration.
 The N-VA was staunchly opposed to the Migration Pact, leading to the fall of the government on 9 December 2018.
-Following the demise of the government, Theo Francken once again resumed his role as member in the Federal Parliament.
+Following the demise of the government, Francken became an opposition politician and once again resumed his role as member in the Federal Parliament.
 In the following general elections, Theo Francken was re-elected member of the Federal Parliament, dwarfing his opponents by reaping 122,738 personal votes.